-In addition to keeping a detailed journal, we also recommend the following strategies specific to physical health may help.
+In addition to keeping a detailed journal, the following strategies specific to physical health may help.

 - Focus on improving your general health, and making small lifestyle changes, like eating more fruits and vegetables and moving your body a little every day.

-- Think about your lasting symptoms that affect your taste and smell:
+For symptoms that affect your smell and taste: